empriselab/RCRemote/README.md

 **Congratulations!
 The setup part is all set~**

+---
 ### Connection
 To connect iPhone/iPad to Unity scene to control robot, open Server/Client which one first is not important, you do following steps:

 ##### 0. Make sure both iPhone and Server is under the same Wifi.

 ##### 1. Server Connection
-For Server, we first need to find the address and port for sending message.
+For Server, we first need to find the address and port.

-For Windows system, use command:
+**For Windows system**, use command:
 ```
 ipconfig
 ```